UKCloud/documentation/articles/daas/daas-ref-pricing.md

 ## Overview

-UKCloud Desktop as a Service can achieve an effective price from £24.30 per desktop per month or £12.15* per user per month for Session Hosting access (*excluding RDS hosting).
+UKCloud Desktop as a Service (DaaS) can achieve an effective price from £24.30 per desktop per month or £12.15* per user per month for Session Hosting access (*excluding RDS hosting).
 Full pricing with all options, including licensing and connectivity, are available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).
 Additional UKCloud commitment discounts apply for this service.

-UKCloud will engage with you to assess your current desktop landscape, this includes understanding the end user roles, applications requirements, performance expectations, end user devices, security requirements, and connectivity needs.
-Following this initial assessment UKCloud will be able to recommend the most suitable deployment model and recommend desktop and application sizing to meet your requirement.
+UKCloud will engage with you to assess your current desktop landscape.
+This includes understanding the end user roles, applications requirements, performance expectations, end user devices, security requirements, and connectivity needs.
+Following this initial assessment, UKCloud will recommend and support you through a proof of concept, followed by larger pilot of DaaS to ensure that you achieve the best possible user experience and cost.

 ## Discount options